vtex/ux-writing/docs/text-patterns/titles.md

 > Titles immediately indicate context and possible actions in a given section.

+## Tone and Voice
+We are ecommerce specialists.
+We are specific, and avoid ambiguity.
+Our titles must match the industry's jargons, and the users' mental model.
+Choose titles that seem intuitive, given what we master about ecommerce.
+They should instantly recognize the section's purpose, through the title.
+Titles are vital aspects of information architecture.
+Understand the section's purpose and how it contributes to the bigger picture, before naming it.
+Be mindful of how we transmit seriousness and reliability when naming screens.

 ## 👍Do's

 - Always name sections with titles.
 They clarify the context, facilitate documentation, and allow users to point out where their troubles are, in support tickets.